 27. Morgan Rogers (West Brom)

-The Baggies consistently punch above their weight when it comes to producing elite talent, demonstrated in their FA Cup clash against Brighton, when they ended extra time with four academy graduates on the field.
+The Baggies consistently punch above their weight when it comes to producing elite talent, demonstrated most recently in their FA Cup clash against Brighton, when they ended extra time with four academy graduates on the field.

-One of those was Rogers, who came off the bench five days after netting four goals in an under-23s game.
+One of those was Rogers, who came off the bench five days after netting four goals in an U23s game.
 A striker with electric pace and versatility across the attacking line, his name will become more and more familiar – particularly if he stars in this summer’s U17 European Championship finals for England.

 26. Joe Willock (Arsenal)